ETV Bharat / technology

 2. "Our Dream Is To Have Indian-Made Chip In Every Device In The World": PM Modi At Semicon India 2024

-Hyderabad (Telangana): From cell phones and TVs to aeroplanes and satellites, chips play an important role in all these and the country is spending lakhs of crores every year on the import of microchips, spreading Rs.
+Hyderabad (Telangana): From cell phones and TVs to aeroplanes and satellites, chips play an important role in all these and the country is spending lakhs of crores every year on the import of microchips---Rs.
 1,29,703 crore in the last financial year alone.
-But, Osmania University will solve this problem and start creating chips locally and turning Hyderabad into a 'chip' city.
+But, Osmania University has decided to solve this problem and start creating chips locally, turning Hyderabad into a 'chip' city.

 Students of the varsity’s electronics department under the guidance of the Principal at the University's College Of Engineering Prof. Chandrasekhar, are in the process of creating a frequency synthesiser, which will likely be manufactured in a size of two millimetres and will operate at a gigahertz capacity.
 The central government has also agreed to give Rs.
 5 crores.